chantelle-lingerie/sales/README.md

 - You can't refund more than invoiced (items, shipping, amount)
 - Invoiced and canceled together shouldn't be more than we have in the order

-Let's see the invoiced and not refunded scope - for order amount, shipping amount, items quantity and items amount:
+Let's see the invoiced and non-refunded scope - for order amount, shipping amount, items quantity and items amount:
 ```javascript
 console.log(invariants.total(theOrder).ir)
 // -1